 In the early days of finding yoga, I soon came to realise that along with easing the stiffness and tension in my body, strengthening muscles and increasing my energy, yoga also gave me a chance to slow my body down.
 As we learn through practising regularly, once the body slows down and we train the breath to slow down - the mind will also follow.

 So if you’re a guy who comes home from work buzzing, needing to shut off thoughts and the busy-ness of the day - but don’t know how to, then yoga may just give you the tools that you need.

 You see, it’s not about BEING flexible - that’s just a pretty cool result of a regular practice.
 In a yoga class, you use each pose to create FOCUS.
 By placing your body in shapes that make you concentrate - like twists and balance poses - you are training your mind to settle on one thing.
 We typically hold poses for 3-5 breaths, the concentration used with steady breath calms the mind and slows down the thoughts.
 You could say that the physical practice is actually a moving meditation - which is what brought me to actually enjoy meditation in the first place (because I can’t sit for an hour at a time comfortably meditating).

 Not sure how to do yoga?

-If you haven’t tried yoga before, then come along to one of my Beginner's terms, I'll guide you through the basics; observe and assist when needed and provide you with an outlet to let off steam, power through sequences and get to know your own body's range of movement, flexibility and strength.
+If you haven’t tried yoga before, then come along to one of my Beginner's terms, or try out the Beginners Series of Videos, I'll guide you through the basics; observe and assist when needed and provide you with an outlet to let off steam, power through sequences and get to know your own body's range of movement, flexibility and strength.

 A body free from tension, aches and pains provides the foundation for a clear mind and improved focus - the perfect medicine for today's world.